STMicroelectronics/meta-st-stm32mp/recipes-bsp/trusted-firmware-a/tf-a-stm32mp/README.HOW_TO.txt

 Since OpenSTLinux activates FIP by default, FIP_artifacts directory path must be specified before launching compilation
   - In case of using SOURCES-xxxx.tar.gz of Developer package the FIP_DEPLOYDIR_ROOT must be set as below:
     $> export FIP_DEPLOYDIR_ROOT=$PWD/../../FIP_artifacts
+To use the external device tree feature, EXTDT_DIR variable must be set to the root location of external DT as specified in the README.HOW_TO.txt of external-dt
+    $> export EXTDT_DIR=<external DT location>
+To use the STM32MP DDR firmware, FWDDR_DIR variable must be set to the root location of STM32MP DDR firmware as specified in the README.HOW_TO.txt of stm32mp-ddr-phy
+    $> export FWDDR_DIR=<stm32mp ddr firmware location>

 The build results for this component are available in DEPLOYDIR (Default: $PWD/../deploy).
 If needed, this deploy directory can be specified by adding "DEPLOYDIR=<your_deploy_dir_path>" compilation option to the build command line below.